mcg1969/mcserver/README.md

 Minecraft has its own service, [Minecraft Realms](https://minecraft.net/realms), that is quite easy to use.
 But it costs $13/month to run a server, or $10.40/month if you let them bill your credit card automatically.
-If you don't mind investing a bit of effort, and your are roughly comfortable with a Unix command line, you can get your own server up and running for only $5/month!
-If that interests you, read on.
+If you don't mind investing a bit more effort, effort, and your are roughly comfortable with a Unix command line, you can get your own server up and running for only $5/month.
+This server will probably handle only 5-10 simultaneous users at the $5 level, but expanding the capacity is very easy to do if necessary (for more money, of course).

 ### Prerequisites